codebysandip/docker-pull-auto/docs/how-to-add-docker-container-app.md

 ### **app.docker.hostedOn**

 hostedOn is requirement parameter to identify where your docker images hosted on.
 Valid values are aws, docker-hub, github and azure.
-Currenty we are supporting only for docker hub but soon will support all mentoined.
+Currently we are supporting only for docker hub but soon will support all mentioned.

 ### **app.docker.name**